zklim/aleo-deploy-workshop/README.md

 Alternatively you can
 1. Create the wallet via Leo Wallet if you installed the above Chrome Extension
-2. Import the wallet you created via `leo account new` using the private key
+2. Import the wallet into Leo Wallet you created via `leo account new` using the private key

 ### Get Testnet Tokens